okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/use-static-group-whitelist-custom-as/index.md

 ---
 title: Use a static group whitelist with a Custom Authorization Server
 ---
-Add a groups custom claim for an ID token or access token in a Custom Authorization Server.
-The maximum number of groups specified must be less than 100.
+Add a Groups custom claim for an ID token or access token in a Custom Authorization Server.
+The maximum number of Groups specified must be less than 100.
 For the following example, we are adding a custom claim for an access token.

 1. In the Admin Console, from the **Security** menu, select **API**, and then select the authorization server that you want to configure.
 2. Navigate to the **Claims** tab and click **Add Claim**.